HeadphoneCairn/Roudi/README.md

 ## Ideas and Todos

+- Have values on pages cycle?
 - The filter for program change should include the bank change (which is implemented as CC0).
-- Increase the number of stored messages in the MIDI monitor?
-(Currently 64)
-- Have values cycle?
 - More extended CC filtering and mapping. => Don't have enought memory for that, I'm afraid.
+- Rename SINGLE to SIMPLE and MULTI to ADVANCED?
+- Show SysEx in Monitor?

 There is a more technical todo list in docs/Todo.txt